 To capture backlight, you have to locate the sun.

 Then point your camera in the direction of the sun—so that the sun is in the frame (or nearly in the frame).

-This is best done when the sun is low in the sky (for instance, late evening).
+This is best done when the sun is low in the sky (for instance, around sunrise or sunset).
 That way, the sun will be directly in front of your camera.
 And this makes for very strong backlighting.

 Finally, wait for a subject to move into your frame.
 Then take the picture!